leafsigh/Reinforcement-Learning/README.md

 <a download="CarRental_PolicyIteration.ipynb" href='https://github.com/leafsigh/Reinforcement_Learning/blob/master/Policy_Iteration-Car_Rental_Problem%20.ipynb'>CarRental Policy Iteration (still working on it)</a>

+<a download="BlackJack_MonteCarlo.ipynb" href='https://github.com/leafsigh/Reinforcement_Learning/blob/master/BlackJack_by_MonteCarlo.ipynb'>BlackJack by Monte Carlo (has finished policy evaluation part)</a>

+# Study Note
+- The study note of *Reinforcement Learning: An Introduction*.
+Contents in .md and .ipynb are the same.

 # N-Armed-Bandit Problem
 N-Armed-Bandit.ipynb now has included the entire algorithms of this interesting problem.
 - 4 action selelcting algorithms: epsilon-greedy, softmax, upper bound confidence (UCB) and gradient ascent (preference estimation).